+We capitalize costs clearly associated with the acquisition of real estate when a transaction is accounted for as an asset acquisition under Accounting Standards Codification ("ASC") 805, "Business Combinations" ("ASC 805").
+Alternatively, when acquired real estate constitutes a business under ASC 805, transaction costs are expensed as incurred.
 We capitalize interest and certain salaries and related costs incurred in connection with the following: (1) development and construction of sales centers; (2) internally developed software; and (3) development and construction projects for our real estate inventory.
-We capitalize costs clearly associated with the acquisition, development and construction of a real estate project when it is probable that we will acquire a property.
+We capitalize costs clearly associated with the development and construction of a real estate project when it is probable that we will acquire a property.
 We capitalize salary and related costs only to the extent they directly relate to the project.
 We capitalize interest expense, taxes and insurance costs when activities that are necessary to get the property ready for its intended use are underway.
 We cease capitalization of costs during prolonged gaps in development when substantially all activities are suspended or when projects are considered substantially complete.
-Capitalized salaries and related costs totaled \$7.1 million, \$5.1 million and \$7.3 million for 2015, 2014 and 2013, respectively.
+Capitalized salaries and related costs totaled \$6.1 million, \$7.1 million and \$5.1 million for 2016, 2015 and 2014, respectively.